angiecarojas/REST-Countries-API/README.md

 A massive thank you to our community sponsors!

-- [Zero to Mastery](https://bit.ly/fem-ztm) is an incredible learning resource for all things web development.
-Led by Andrei Neagoie, the courses are really high-quality content and cover a wide range of in-demand skills.
+- [Hack for NF](https://bit.ly/fem-bemyapp) is a perfect opportunity to write code, contribute to an amazing cause, meet others, and have fun all at the same time!
+The hackathon starts October 2nd and runs through to November 13th.
+Datasets, mentor support, and input from patients are all provided.
+There's also $40K USD in prizes and grants up for grabs!
 - [Diversify Tech](https://bit.ly/fem-diversify-tech) is an amazing resource for underrepresented people in tech.
 The site features job listings for anyone seeking new opportunities.
 The resource section is also full of useful links to dive into!
-- [Triplebyte](http://bit.ly/fem-triplebyte) is a really nice offering if you're looking for a new role.
-It's a free service that lets you take a confidential quiz.
-Based on your results companies will pitch you for their vacant roles!
+- [Zero to Mastery](https://bit.ly/fem-ztm) is an incredible learning resource for all things web development.
+Led by Andrei Neagoie, the courses are really high-quality content and cover a wide range of in-demand skills.